Participants in our job training program work at all of our farm sites–as each site offers different learning experiences.

 Growing Home’s first farm was developed in 2002 on the site of a retired weather station near Marseilles, IL.
 Named after Growing Home’s founder, the Les Brown Memorial Farm is comprised of 10 acres of certified organic farm land, including a residence for the farmers, a native habitat for bees and other beneficial organisms, and two large hoophouses.

 Growing Home operates a Community Supported Agriculture (CSA) program out of this site and also raises organically fed, free-range chickens at the farm, thereby offering an “egg CSA” as well.
 The Les Brown Memorial Farm is located at 2539 N. 30th Road, Marseilles, IL 61341.

 Su Casa Market Garden:

 Since 2003, Growing Home has had access to certified organic land at the Su Casa Market Garden in Back of the Yards, a neighborhood on Chicago’s South Side.
 The land is owned by Su Casa Catholic Worker, which is a soup kitchen, food pantry, and safe space for displaced latino families.

 In addition to growing small crops like salad mix, snap peas, and carrots, our field training specialist, Breanne Heath, designs community projects and workshops at this site.
 We also have a small apiary at the Su Casa Market Garden, where we keep bee hives.
-Job training interns have the opportunity to grown their own food there.
-The garden is located near the corner of 51st St. and S. Laflin St. Produce from the site is also donated to Su Casa’s soup kitchen–in 2011 more than 500 pounds of produce was donated.
+Production Associates in our job training program have the opportunity to grown their own food at Su Casa.
+The garden is located near the corner of 51st St. and S. Laflin St. Produce from the site is also donated to Su Casa’s soup kitchen–in 2012 more Growing Home donated more than 1,300 pounds of produce.

 Wood Street Urban Farm: